 To enjoy the flavor of coffee without the jitters, use decaffeinated instant coffee granules.

-To make this iced coffee dairy-free, use plant milk.
+To make this iced coffee dairy-free, use plant milk and plant-based cream.

 Variations